BanterBoy/BanterBoy.github.io/_posts/2020-05-30-Container-refurb-v6.0.md

     <div><img src="/assets/images/container_1/0059.jpg"/></div>
 </div>

+There have already been a number of previous designs in the container since its purchase in 2011 ->1

-Sadly I do not have photos of all of them but to be the reason for so many versions has been that each one has never really been up to scratch and I never really seemed to get it right.
-Each version has always been crippled for the simple reason I had doors at either end, making each version a corridor.
+Sadly I do not have photos of all of them but the reason for so many versions has been that each one has never really been up to scratch and I never really seemed to get it right.
+Each variant has always been crippled for the simple reason I had doors at either end, making each one a corridor.

-### Container v5.0
+## Container v5.0

 <div class="slick-slideshow">
     <div><img src="/assets/images/container_5/0001.jpg"/></div>